 Bascom Palmer Eye Institute Groundbreaking March 6, 1961 Left to right: Dr. Kenneth Whitmer, former Chairman, Department of Ophthalmology, University of Miami; Maurice R. Harrison, Sr., Incoming Chair, Miami Lighthouse for the Blind; Mrs. Bascom Palmer; Keith Phillips, Sr., Past Chair, Miami Lighthouse for the Blind

 Bascom Palmer Eye Institute Groundbreaking March 6, 1961.
-Left to Right: Dr. Kenneth Whitmer former Chairman, Department of Ophtalmology, University of Miami; Maurice R. Harrison Sr. Incoming Chair, Miami Lighthouse for the Blind; Mrs Bascom Palmer; Keith Phillips, Sr. PAst Chair, Miami Lighthouse for the Blind.
+Left to Right: Dr. Kenneth Whitmer former Chairman, Department of Ophtalmology, University of Miami; Maurice R. Harrison Sr. Incoming Chair, Miami Lighthouse for the Blind; Mrs Bascom Palmer; Keith Phillips, Sr. Past Chair, Miami Lighthouse for the Blind.

 2018 Bascom Palmer Eye Institute Ophthalmologists Annual Receptions at Miami Lighthouse: Miami Lighthouse Board Directors Dr. Thomas Johnson, Donna Abood, Alfred Karram, Angela Whitman, Louis Nostro, President and CEO Virginia Jacko and Dr. Harry Flynn present tribute of original photo of Bascom Palmer Eye Institute building groundbreaking to BPEI Chair Dr. Eduardo Alfonso.